WinVector/data_algebra/Examples/cdata/cdata.md

-Our goal is to move from this normalized or wide-form into a tall form where information that is currently in multiple columns in a single row is in many rows with descriptive row-keys.
+Our goal is to move from this de-normalized or wide-form (or "model matrix"/"data matrix" form, where each record is exactly one row) into a tall form where records may span more than one row.

 Or, more concretely, we want our data to look like the following.